libbymiller/covid-uk/README.md

 `docker build -t coviduk .`

+I had to add

+see `docker ps -a` to see available images

-This will create a new container called `coviduk` which can be started and stopped using:
+This will create a new container called `coviduk` which can be run using

+`docker run -dit coviduk`

+and started and stopped using:

 `docker start coviduk`
 `docker stop coviduk`